DR Event Scheduler

 When customers are notified of an upcoming event, they need to implement an action plan or checklists previously developed in preparation for the event.
 DR Event Scheduler allows the dispatcher to schedule the event instantly.
 Notifications are sent out to staff via email or SMS texts.
 Loads can be shed manually or by using GRIDlink outputs using relays, Modbus or BACnet commands.
 The event is fully data logged and the load shed can be seen in real time via GRIDview.
 This saves time and eliminates human error which could result in higher rates .

 The initial investment of an Open ADR Server can limit a Utility from creating a program particularly if there are a small number of potential participants.
 The DR Event Scheduler is a low cost solution that can be implemented in just a few weeks for 1 or more participants.
-It will provide full load shedding capability today without an Open ADR Server but be able to be connected at anytime in the future.
+It will provide full load shedding capability today without an Open ADR Server and be able to connect to a certified VTN (Virtual Top Node) at anytime in the future .

 Option to implement Open ADR in the future.